cpadierna/cpadierna/README.md

 ## About Me
 I'm a self-taught web developer.
 I started my coding journey in 2022 and haven't looked back!

-- 🔭 I’m currently working on a MERN stack project.
-I have plans for a Django project afterwards.
+- 🔭 I’m currently working on an iOS app in Swift!
 - ✍️ Hobbies: Cooking, espresso, boxing, and reading
 - 😄 Pronouns: He/him/his